Hiver help desk review

 Hiver: Security

-Unsurprisingly Hiver uses Google SSO (Single Sign On) to access the app and users can revoke Hiver's access to their G Suite at any time.
+Unsurprisingly, Hiver uses Google SSO (Single Sign On) to access the app and users can revoke Hiver's access to their G Suite at any time.

-The company has been working hard to be compliant with GDPR (General Data Protection Regulation) but therein lies the catch : in 2019 Google was fined for breaching the GDPR.
+The company has been working hard to be compliant with GDPR (General Data Protection Regulation) but therein lies the catch: in 2019, Google was fined for breaching the GDPR.

-The tech giant has recently made some changes to make its Chrome browser more data-protection complaint but the fact remains that Google's business model revolves around serving up targeted ads.
-This begs the question whether moving your help desk to Google will allow your organization to comply with local data protection laws.
+The tech giant has recently made some changes to make its Chrome browser more data-protection compliant but the fact remains that Google's business model revolves around serving up targeted ads.
+This begs the question of whether moving your help desk to Google will allow your organization to comply with local data protection laws.

 Hiver support